vishalgaur1/RPG-Dragon-Repeller-Game-JavaScript/readme.md

 ## Credits

-- Game Design and Implementation: [Your Name]
+- Game Design and Implementation: Vishal
 - Inspired by classic RPG mechanics and text-based adventure games.

 Feel free to modify, share, or contribute to the game's code.
 Enjoy your journey in Dragon Repeller! 🐉✨